Ardiegon/ZPDS23L/README.md

 - OpenCV
 - Numpy
 - Flask

-But then without "conda develop" you need to add src directory to PYTHONPATH by your own like below (remember to change accordingly to your specific path).
+But then without "conda develop" you need to add src directory to PYTHONPATH by your own like below (remember to adjust your path accordingly).
 ```bash
 export PYTHONPATH=${PYTHONPATH}:${HOME}/ZPDS23L/src
 ```